 Learning Goals Objectives Assessment 1.
 Our graduates will be 1.1.
 Our students will produce quality No effective communicators. business and research-oriented documents.
 1.2.
 Students are able to professionally present Yes their ideas and also logically explain and defend their argument.
 2. Our graduates will be 2.1.
 Students will be able to lead and Yes skilled in team work and participate in group for projects, discussion, leadership. and presentation.
 2.2.
 Students will be able to apply leadership Yes theories and related skills.
 3. Our graduates will be 3.1.
-In a case setting, students will use Yes trained in ethics. appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+In a case setting, students will use Yes trained in ethics. appropriate techniques to analyze business problems and identify the ethical aspects,

+provide a solution and defend it.

 3.2.
-Our students will practice ethics in the duration of the program.
-Yes 4.
-Our graduates will have a global perspective.
-4.1.
-Students will have an international exposure.
-Yes 5.
-Our graduates will be skilled in problem- solving and critical 5.1.
-Our students will have a good understanding of fundamental theories in their fields.
-Yes thinking.
+Our students will practice ethics in the Yes

+duration of the program.

+4. Our graduates will 4.1.
+Students will have an international Yes

+have a global perspective. exposure.

+5. Our graduates will be 5.1.
+Our students will have a good Yes

+skilled in problem- understanding of fundamental theories in their

+solving and critical fields.

+thinking.
 5.2.
-Our students will be prepared to face problems in various business settings and find solutions.
-Yes 5.3.
-Our students will demonstrate competency in critical thinking.
-Yes
+Our students will be prepared to face Yes

+problems in various business settings and find

+solutions.

+5.3.
+Our students will demonstrate Yes

+competency in critical thinking.